Electrostatics/apbs/docs/using/examples/salt-linkage.rst

 which is approximately 2.479 kJ/mol or 0.593 kcal/mol.

 García-García and Draper used nonlinear Poisson-Boltzmann equation calculations to estimate the electrostatic contributions to the binding free energy as a function of the monovalent salt concentration.
-As :doc:`discussed elsewhere </apbs/errors>`, the Poisson-Boltzmann equation is only able to describe non-specific interactions of ions with solutes, including the effects of ion size and charge but otherwise ignoring the important differences between ionic species.
+As :ref:`discussed elsewhere <errors>`, the Poisson-Boltzmann equation is only able to describe non-specific interactions of ions with solutes, including the effects of ion size and charge but otherwise ignoring the important differences between ionic species.
 Interestingly (and perhaps surprisingly), they find excellent agreement between the experimental binding energy dependence on KCl and their Poisson-Boltzmann calculations with equivalent concentrations of monovalent ions.
 This agreement strongly suggests that the binding of RNA and the peptide is primarily determined by electrostatic interactions.
 It also suggests that the primary interaction of the KCl with this system is through non-specific screening interactions.